Boolean data in Python

 Understanding check

-Let's check how well you've understood the material:
+Let's check how well you've absorbed the material:

 What will the following expression return?